Find Your Production Planning Strategy

 This might sound counter-intuitive, but cooperative arrangements are where you buy products from another manufacturing company to keep up with the increased demand.
 However, this can be a mutually beneficially agreement as you satisfy your orders and the prospective partner sells their product.

 PRO TIP: How about managing your inventory quicker than you can learn the principles behind the ‘hokey pokey’?
-Try Katana’s 14-day free trial and discover the benefits of utilizing a smart workshop software.
+Try Katana’s 14-day free trial and discover the benefits of utilizing a Smart Manufacturing Software.

 What are the Production Planning Tools Businesses Can Use?

 You’ve looked into tactics for addressing demand and you know your company goal.
 But, you still need to develop a plan to achieve these goals.

 Avoid the simple planning method of trial and error and use the following production planning tools to formulate your aggregate plan.

 To tackle your production planning, you should look into:

 — Your capacity for each period to meet demand;

 — Your company, departmental or union policies; and

 — Your cost of goods sold and backorders.